 Large and familiar bank names like HSBC, Santander, Banamex (part of Citibank) and others are part of interbank networks you already know, like Cirrus and Plus ATM consortiums.
 Just look for the familiar logos.

 This is not as much of a concern these days, as financial institutions usually have ways of confirming with you on the fly.
 Nevertheless, it’s always a good precaution, especially if you are a nervous traveler.

-An added bonus with direct ATM withdrawals is that you usually get the best exchange rate possible because major bank-owned machines tend to dispense the amount that is close to current exchange rate, calculated in real-time.
+An added bonus with direct ATM withdrawals in Cozumel is that you usually get the best exchange rate possible because major bank-owned machines tend to dispense the amount that is close to current exchange rate, calculated in real-time.

 Now, you may have your own bank fees and withdrawal fees if you don’t have a card that is optimized for foreign travel, but the withdrawal itself is at a good rate.

 Use the Best, Easy Pesos-to-Dollars Currency Exchange App

 All this is informative, but doesn’t always help when you’re standing in a store trying to convert pesos to dollars on the spot, right?!